What to know about moving home after living abroad

 old head of kinsale

 I’ve lived abroad for 10 years with stints in Australia, Canada and New Zealand.
 We’ve lived a great life so far, with lots of exotic travel (47 countries in total!).
-We moved home to Ireland this July, in this piece I’ll explain why it may have been our hardest move yet.
+We moved to Ireland last July, in this piece I’ll explain why it may have been our hardest move yet.

-1. You will always wonder ‘what if’.
+1. You will always wonder ‘what if’

 If I stayed abroad would I have a better job/apartment/life?
 Would I be happier?
 These are the questions you will ask yourself for the rest of your life.
 Home is where the heart is, and your heart may continue to be in two places for the rest of your life.